johncapehart/borestapi/README.md

 <!-- badges: end -->

-The goal of borestapi is export and import data from SAP Business Objects
+The goal of borestapi is to …

 ## Installation